Breast Cancer Risk Factors that you CAN change.

 However, extensive research studies have established a strong link between alcohol intake and an increased risk of breast cancer.

 Indeed, there appears to be a complex relationship between alcohol consumption and hormone levels.
-This relationship poses a particular increased risk for breast cancer in women.
+This relationship poses an increased risk of breast cancer in women.

 How much is too much?